 The training grant is now closed for the period (January – December 2018) as the allocated funding has been fully exhausted.

-Training grants will open again for the second part of the year (July - December 2018) on 1 July 2018 and will remain open until the allocated funding is fully expended.
+Training grants opened for the second part of the year (July - December 2018) on 1 July 2018 and will remain open until the allocated funding is fully expended.